-Literally derived from the Greek word meaning ‘excess’, hyperbole is the extreme exaggeration used to make a point, or the opposite of an understatement.
-Working precisely to draw attention to itself, hyperbole highlights speaker opinions and emotions with the intention of having these heard and understood by the listener.
-It’s a tactic linguist Claudia Claridge calls “emotive persuasion.”
-Roman rhetorician, Quintilian holds a similar sympathetic view to the form of syntax, insisting that it isn’t a deceitful lie, but rather “an elegant surpassing of the truth”.
+Literally derived from the Greek word meaning ‘excess’, hyperbole is extreme exaggeration used to make a point.
+It’s designed precisely to draw attention to itself and is a tactic linguist Claudia Claridge calls “emotive persuasion.”
+Roman rhetorician, Quintilian insisted that it isn’t a deceitful lie, but rather “an elegant surpassing of the truth”.

-“Well now, one winter it was so cold that all the geese flew backward and all the fish moved south and even the snow turned blue.
+“Well now, one winter it was so cold that all the geese flew backward and even the snow turned blue.
 Late at night, it got so frigid that all spoken words froze solid afore they could be heard.
 People had to wait until sunup to find out what folks were talking about the night before.”

 Here are a few tips on how to keep a handle on hyperbole:

 Avoid words like ‘never’, ‘always’ and ‘best’.
 Or ‘most’, ‘ultimate’ ‘undisputed’ and ‘unsurpassed’.
-Savvy consumers can see right through the exaggeration.
 Instead, be honest, unassuming and straightforward.
 Best-ever claims are difficult to prove and if you set the bar too high, it’s easy to fall short.
 Hyperbolic clichés can also make you feel like a million dollars, but they’re also unreliable and, in some cases, laughable.

 Expressions such as ‘numerous’, ‘several’ ‘various’ and ‘few’ are ambiguous and unclear.
-If you’re able to quantify, do it!
-And if you can’t quantify such expressions, try to provide a relative context.
+Quantify whenever you can or provide a relative context.

-Before you say it, make sure you can prove it.
-Be specific, always cite your source and offer up verification.
-If you’re the global leader in your industry, make sure you mention how you acquired this illustrious title.
+Be specific, always cite your source and offer up verification for anything you say.
+If you’re the global leader in your industry, mention how you acquired this illustrious title.
 If you give specifics, you’ll inspire trust.

-Gather customer testimonials from satisfied customers convinced that your product or service really is the best.
 Organise your feedback and ask happy customers to provide glowing endorsements – here, hyperbole is fine.
-If your customer wants to say glowing things about you, that’s not propaganda – it’s a reliable source giving their informed opinion.
+If your customer wants to say that you really are the best, that’s not propaganda – it’s a reliable source giving their informed opinion.

-Your goal is to provide a product or service to the right customer.
-If it does the job, let it stand on its own merits and be honest when describing its benefits.
+If your products or services are great, let them stand on their own merits and be honest when describing their benefits.
 Write boldly and with enthusiasm, but carefully construct and craft your arguments guiding the reader to their own compelling conclusion.